Cervical Spondylosis Treatment and Its Homeopathic Medicines

 • Neck injuries: A history of a neck injury may increase the risk for the development of cervical spondylitis.

-• Occupation: Work-related repetitive activities involving neck might put stress on the cervical spine.
+• Occupation: Work-related repetitive activities involving the neck might put stress on the cervical spine.
 Individuals performing activities or professions, such as prolonged use of a computer, bike users, drivers, professional dancers or gymnasts, and occupations demanding constant bending of the neck, are at a high risk of experiencing changes in their cervical spine.

 • Genetics: Cervical spondylitis or the tendency of degeneration of the bones may run in the families.